binaryphile/docker-pgsql/README.md

 `Run.sh` will run a new container based on the image using the local files.
-The database configuration files are in the current directory, so you can change them at any time (you'll just have to kill the old instance and start a new one):
+The database configuration files are in the current directory, so you can change them at any time (you'll just have to `docker stop` the old instance and start a new one):

 - `pg_hba.conf`
 - `pg_ident.conf`